firmai/mtss-gan/README.md

 # MTSS-GAN: Multivariate Time Series Simulation Generative Adversarial Learning

 The model has been developed on a colaboratory [notebook](https://colab.research.google.com/drive/1UFa3p4TEhK1jAPSj0KMqLpJGsgSBww_b?usp=sharing).
-Here I have added a few code snippets, if there is demand, I can build a package, please let me know in the issues section.
+Here I have added a few code snippets, if there is demand, I can build a package, please let me know in the issues tab.

 ![](assets/network.png)